 Exercises to isolate the rotator cuff muscles can begin including strengthening exercises which concentrate more specifically on the external rotator muscles (the ones that rotate the arm out) and the scapular stabilisers (muscles that support the shoulder blade).
 It is also important to strengthen the whole joint and weight training exercises such as bench press, shoulder press (military press) and pulldowns should be done but with very light weights.
 For example, aiming for 12 to 20 reps of a light weight concentrating on correct technique.

-Functional phase rotator cuff strain rehabilitation
+Phase 3: Functional phase rotator cuff strain rehabilitation

 During the functional phase exercises which are more sports-specific are introduced in preparation for returning to full training and competition.